Written By John VanDerLaan

 ugly stik bigwater

-Best Surf Fishing Rods At A Glance
+Top Surf Fishing Rods At A Glance

-How We Tested The Best Surf Fishing Rods
+How We Tested The Surf Fishing Rods

 We tested each of these surf fishing rods and compared them to each other on a number of different criteria.